How to Build a Startup Unicorn in 2024: Strategies and Insights

 6. Their user interface is straightforward.

-They have vision and come up with the appropriate solution at the right moment.
+They have a vision and come up with the appropriate solution at the right moment.

-Fail to develop a vision, and Venture Capitalists will move on by; develop a unique product but overlook the user experience, and it will not be adopted; produce a differentiated product that does not solve a need, and it will languish on the shelf; fail to embrace digital, and your competitors will outpace you; develop a game-changing solution before its time, and it will tank.
+Fail to develop a vision, and Venture Capitalists will move on by; developing a unique product but overlooking the user experience, and it will not be adopted; producing a differentiated product that does not solve a need, and it will languish on the shelf; fail to embrace digital, and your competitors will outpace you; develop a game-changing solution before its time, and it will tank.

 Stage 2: Development